 My local bank called me in to upgrade my LYNX debit card to their new VISA debit card.
 When I received it, I could not help but notice the traditional magnetic stripe and new embedded microchip feature.
 This little card also came with a world of new possibilities for local and international shopping.

-The VISA and MASTER CARD logos are seen world wide as the first choice of paperless payments.
+The VISA and MASTER CARD logos are seen worldwide as the first choice of paperless payments.
 As the popular slogan goes, “for everything else there’s Master Card”.
-This payment choice is number one for most online shoppers as well; in fact, most modern South American/Caribbean shoppers use Credit Card payments and prefer shopping online compared to shopping in store.
-Online shopping is seen as a mean to shop securely and offers a variety of options that are difficult to see in stores.
+This payment choice is number one for most online shoppers as well; in fact, most modern South American/Caribbean shoppers use Credit Card payments and prefer shopping online compared to shopping in-store.
+Online shopping is seen as a means to shop securely and offers a variety of options that are difficult to see in stores.
 Did I mention that it saves on time for those of us with a busy schedule?

 In this new era of shopping, we must consider:

 - Is my business ready for this new era of customers?

 - Do I accept online payments for products and services?

 - Do I have a website where people locally and internationally could see my goods and services?

 If your answer is no to any of the above questions your business might be in danger.